mobxjs/mobx/docs/intro/concepts.md

 ## Concepts

-Mobservable destinguishes the following concepts in your application.
+Mobservable distinguishes the following concepts in your application.
 You saw them in the previous gist, but let's dive into them in a bit more detail.

 ### 1. State

 _State_ is the data that drives your application.
 Usually there is _domain specific state_ like a list of todo items and there is _view state_ such as the currently selected element.
 Remember, state is like spreadsheets cells that hold a value.

 ### 2. Views

 _Views_ are all forms of data that can be derived from the _state_ without any further interaction.
 Views exist in many forms:

 * The _user interface_.